codingteam/naggum/docs/about.rst

 Disclaimer
 ----------

-Naggum don't aim to be yet another Common Lisp or Scheme or whatever implementation.
+Naggum doesn't aim to be yet another Common Lisp or Scheme or whatever implementation.
 Instead, we are trying to deliver a modern Lisp dialect that makes use of most of CLI benefits.

 Features
 --------

-- low level and high level features coupled together
+- low-level and high-level features coupled
 - full support of all low-level features available on CLI (work in progress, see `#36`_ for details)